 During the Year, the Group did not note any cases of material non-compliance against occupational safety and health related laws and regulations.

-The number of work-related fatality for the last 3 years was all 0; and the number of day loss due to work-related injury was 28 for 2021.
+The number of work-related fatality for the last 3 years was all nil; and the number of day loss due to work-related injury was 48 for 2022 (2021: 28).